best things to do in Monaco

 Courthouse, Monaco

-Sandwiched in between the popular Prince’s Palace and famous Monaco Cathedral, the lesser-known Courthouse — often dubbed the Palace of Justice — is one of the principality’s most beautiful buildings, if not the most.
+Sandwiched in between the popular Prince’s Palace and the famous Monaco Cathedral, the lesser-known Courthouse — often dubbed the Palace of Justice — is one of the principality’s most beautiful buildings, if not the most.

 35 – Check out St Paul’s Anglican Church in Monte-Carlo